kbgassaway/DADA/final.md

 <br>

 I decided to try to brute force the password but had to look up how to do so.
 I read about a tool called Hydra, a password cracking tool.
-I wanted to learn more about Hydra before using it, and when I looked it up one of the search results was for the Greek mythological monster Lernaean Hydra.
+I wanted to learn more about Hydra before using it and when I looked it up, one of the search results was for the Greek mythological monster Lernaean Hydra.
 Since the name of the challenge is Lernaean, I figured I was on the right track.

 ![Lernaean17](Lernaean17.JPG)
 <br>